tokopu/tokopu/README.md

 ## Hi

-I'm qg, a passionate front-end developer who loves working with JavaScript.
-I enjoy creating beautiful user interfaces and exploring new technologies.
-Let's build something amazing together!
+I'm vel, a passionate front-end developer who loves working with JavaScript.
+I enjoy creating beautiful user interfaces and exploring new technologies

 ## About Me